voxel51/fiftyone/docs/source/teams/migrations.rst

     migration required, but there could be.

-`Unlike open source FiftyOne <https://voxel51.com/docs/fiftyone/user_guide/config.html#database-migrations>`_, a Teams database is not automatically upgraded when a user connects to the database with a newer Python client version.
-Instead, an admin must manually upgrade your Teams database by installing the newest version of the Teams SDK locally, assuming admin privileges, and running the command shown below:
+`Unlike open source FiftyOne <https://voxel51.com/docs/fiftyone/user_guide/config.html#database-migrations>`_, a Enterprise database is not automatically upgraded when a user connects to the database with a newer Python client version.
+Instead, an admin must manually upgrade your Enterprise database by installing the newest version of the Enterprise SDK locally, assuming admin privileges, and running the command shown below:

 .. code-block:: shell